-Description of the Canadian Malartic Extension
+Canadian Malartic Extension

 After mining activities have ceased, the projected Canadian Malartic pit will run mainly along a west-east axis.
-It will be approximately 3,750 m long and no wider than about 900 m.
+The pit will be approximately 3,750 m long and no wider than about 900 m.
 Average depth will be 410 m.
 Since an operating pit is going to be extended, development of the Barnat gold deposit will follow the same operational phases and have the same features as the original mining project.
-There is no plan for a major change in mining techniques, nor is there a plan to change the equipment or the ore processing plant’s capacity.
+There is no plan for a major change in mining techniques, nor is there a plan to modify the equipment or the ore processing plant’s capacity.

 The Jeffrey pit will also be operated as an open-pit mine.
 It will be 525 m long and 309 m wide.
 It is expected to be mined in 2017 and 2018, and backfilled with waste rock in 2019.

-Questions on the Malartic Extension Project
+Questions regarding the Malartic Extension Project

 Community Relations Team